thebalaa/project-root/docs/Scope.md

     - MVP approach will use daily activity in terms of data exchanges as a knowledge asset.
 Future enhancements will provide robust analytics by including data captured outside of interactions the user has online, by other parties or sources.

 - Local custom AI agent
-    - A local AI agent trained and dedicated for needs defined by the network.
+    - A local AI agent trained and dedicated for needs defined by the users.
 This will likely take time to develop a federated learning service to handle this.

 - Additional role support
     - Role support for other actors in the internet ecosystem will be deferred.
 Additional functionality and application suites can be added down the road to support other players in the ecosystem shown.